dmauser/azure-files-netperf/README.md

 Microsoft
 Docs](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-smb-multichannel-performance)

 Also, note that the Azure Files multichannel feature has limited support to Private Endpoints at this time, as shown:

 ![](.//media/image10.png)

+**Update: Oct/2021** - Limitation  for the multichannel against private link has been removed accessing the same link above.

 ### Consideration on Storage Premium SKU